 SMEs are served by a range of inexpensive SaaS solutions like Netsuite and Salesforce.
 Those in certain industries, such as professional services and manufacturing, even have the option of adopting SAP’s own SaaS solution, the S/4HANA Public Cloud.
 The fact that so many companies are passing up the option to go with an inexpensive, vendor-managed solution shows how useful the flexibility and customizability of HANA can be for small businesses.

-Types of HANA Migration — SMEs vs. Large Companies
+Types of SAP HANA Migrations — SMEs vs. Large Companies

 SMEs are typically able to see a range of benefits from their SAP migrations.
 They can modernize their IT infrastructure and support model, address persistent performance, compliance or reliability issues, and harness new HANA functionality.